 As we previously lived in Orlando and Tampa, we know the southeast of the United States well.
 Check out some of our other articles on the south like:

 Disclaimer: This post contains some affiliate links.
-If you book a hotel via those links, we receive a small commission.
-It costs you nothing extra, and it helps support this website, so if you decide to book that way, thank you.
+If you book your hotel via those links, we receive a small commission.
+It costs you nothing extra, and it helps support this website.
+If you book through them, thank you.